jawadnassar/jawad.ca/about.md

 Hello, I'm Jawad!
 I've been immersed in software and computers for most of my life.
 Currently, I'm a senior engineering manager with a focus on application security.
 I've worn multiple hats in my career, from Software Developer to Platform Product Manager, Team Lead, and finally to Management.

-This blog contains random tech notes, documenting my learning journey to pivot further into application security.
-If you find something inaccurate or that could be fixed, please open a [pull request](https://github.com/jawadnassar/jawad.ca/pulls){:target="_blank"}.

 ### Links
 - [GitBook](https://notes.jawad.ca){:target="_blank"}
 - [Twitter](https://x.com/jawadnassar){:target="_blank"}